yaybu/yaybu/README.rst

 In this section we'll skim through some of the important bits.

-If you like it, it is packaged as a seperate library and can be used in your own python applications.
+If you like it, it is packaged as a separate library and can be used in your own python applications.